Sentry892/ProgrammingBible/Book/chapter 1/Overview.md

 2. Abstract Syntax Trees (ASTs) — The secret skeleton of all code.
 3. Interpreters & Virtual Machines — Making languages run anywhere.
 4. Operating Systems — The bridge between hardware and thought.
 5. Clouds, Containers & Orchestration — Scaling beyond one machine.
-6. Design Patterns & Software Architecture — Building cathedrals from code.
 ---

 ## Part IV — The Tools of Creation